 Plan Your Meals

 Make sure your campsite is well lit so it’s easy for people to see where they are going and what they are doing.
-You can also give each person a whistle so you’ll be able to signal one another should you get separated.
+You could also give each person a whistle to signal one another should you get separated.

 Having a buddy system may also help to ensure everyone always has someone there with them, meaning you don’t need to worry about the little ones wandering off on their own.

 Another tip to make sure everyone stays in good health is to take a first aid kit with you, just in case any accidents or injuries do happen.
 Plasters, pain killers, antiseptic cream and wet wipes are simple life-savers that nobody should go away without.

 And there you have it!
 A list of our top family camping tips for surviving first family camping trips.
 We hope, as always, that you have found something useful and take on board some of our pro advice when planning your next trip.

 Stay safe, stay hydrated, pack smartly and, most importantly, enjoy spending some fun-filled time together without any distractions!